tgirke/systemPipeR/README.md

 #### Usage
 Instructions for running _systemPipeR_ are given in its main [_vignette_](https://htmlpreview.github.io/?https://github.com/tgirke/systemPipeR/blob/master/vignettes/systemPipeR.html) (manual).
-The sample data set used in the vignette can be downloaded [_here_](http://biocluster.ucr.edu/~tgirke/projects/systemPipeR_test_data.zip).
+The sample data set used in the vignette are provided by the data package [_systemPipeRdata_](https://github.com/tgirke/systemPipeRdata).
-Alternatively, the sample data are available from the affiliated [_systemPipeRdata_](https://github.com/tgirke/systemPipeRdata) package.
 The expected format to define NGS samples (_e.g._ FASTQ files) and their labels are given in [_targets.txt_](https://github.com/tgirke/systemPipeR/blob/master/inst/extdata/targets.txt)